Foley & Mansfield has added two practice areas and four attorneys to its Michigan operations.

 Joining Haron and Balian from Frank Haron Weiner are attorneys Mercedes Dordeski and Maro Bush.

 Adding attorneys in Michigan is part of the firm’s strategic growth plan, said Foley & Mansfield partner Gary Sharp, who leads about 18 attorneys in the firm’s Michigan offices.

 He said the combination of transactional, health care and litigation experience that the attorneys bring is key to that growth, especially in Western Michigan.

-With about 130 attorneys, Foley & Mansfield also has offices in Chicago; Los Angeles; Miami; New York; Oakland, Calif.; St. Louis, Mo.; and Seattle.
+With about 130 attorneys, Foley & Mansfield also has offices in has offices in Chicago; Los Angeles; Miami; New York; Oakland, Calif.; St. Louis, Mo.; and Seattle.